 Surfing on Nusa Lembongan

 There are some awesome waves breaking on Nusa Lembongan!
 You can paddle out to the spot Playgrounds or take a boat to Lacerations, Razor or Shipwrecks.
 A few kilometres away, on Nusa Ceningan, you will find a massive swell magnet where just more experienced surfer try to catch their wave of the day.
-Soon, you will find out more about surfing on Nusa Lembongan in a dedicated article.
+Find out more about surfing on Nusa Lembongan in our dedicated article.

 Yoga on Nusa Lembongan